No Palantir in the NHS! Campaign Toolkit

 • You can reach us via Medact, Just Treatment, Health Workers for a Free Palestine, Health Workers for Palestine and Patients not Passports organisers.

-This online tool, developed by Just Treatment, is for NHS patients, staff, and the public to complain about the FDP to their local NHS organisations.
+This online tool, developed by Good Law Project and Just Treatment, is for NHS patients, staff, and the public to complain about the FDP to their local NHS organisations.

-You can also find out whether your NHS trust is currently rolling out FDP products!
-Check the lists of trusts already signed up, or send an FOI request yourself!
+You can also find out whether your NHS trust or ICB is currently rolling out FDP products!

 You can pass motions at your local union branch using the Just Treatment model union motion.